All Episodes

 You're the expert on the economy, and we've been watching you for years on television, and you know Wall Street better than anybody.

-You know, so if you implement higher taxes, bring back the bureaucracy, everything's gonna be free, green new deal.
+You know, so if you implement higher taxes, bring back the bureaucracy, everything's going to be free.

 What is the impact on the economy?

-Now, I I don't know anything about Wall Street.
+Now, I don't know anything about Wall Street.

-But you know, what what is the average person with their 401k thinking today?
+But, you know, what is the average person with their 401k thinking today?

-Those people with 401k should be invested in what's called exchange trade funds, ETF.
+Those people with 401k should be invested in what's called exchange treated funds, ETF.

 That's number one.